dminor/plover/readme.md

 an if/then/else statement, the value in the *if* test must be a boolean, and the types in the *then* and *else* branches must match.

-Tern was much more time consuming to write than Scoundrel or Walden, and I ended up taking a eight month break in between getting the initial interpreter working, and coming back to redo type inference with unification and add user data types.
+Plover was much more time consuming to write than Scoundrel or Walden, and I ended up taking a eight month break in between getting the initial interpreter working, and coming back to redo type inference with unification and add user data types.
 With type inference and a virtual machine, adding a new language feature requires parser work, type inference work, and code generation, which slowed down the development cycle and made it hard to keep momentum on the project.
-It's a lot of fun to see a new part of a language come alive in an interpreter, and that was a lot slower in Tern.
+It's a lot of fun to see a new part of a language come alive in an interpreter, and that was a lot slower in Plover.

 Keywords
 --------